-Substitution of pesticides for less toxic or environmentally hazardous alternatives Follow regulation standards

-McCormick is working with partners towards Rainforest Alliance and other third-party verified sustainability certifications for the five iconic herbs and spices in their supply chain.
-Implementing SAN (and other) standards requires a farm level management system that includes an Integrated Pest Management program to keep pesticides and other interventions to levels that are economically justified and reduce or minimize risks to human health and the environment.
-To comply with the standard, chemicals on the SAN prohibited pesticides list cannot be used, all users must receive pesticide risk training, and all inputs must be effectively managed.
-Successful management is measured through the number of hectares of land compliant with SAN standards.
+Substitution of pesticides for less toxic or environmentally hazardous alternatives Follow regulation standards pesticides and other interventions to levels that are economically justified and reduce or minimize risks to human health and the environment.
+All users must receive pesticide risk training, and all inputs must be effectively managed.
+Successful management is measured through the number of hectares of land compliant with third-party verified sustainability standards.